1fish2/BBQTimer/README.md

   xxhpdi 192x192 px.
 * Reset the timer on boot-up?

-## Bugs
+## Known Issues
+* Due to Android OS bug https://code.google.com/p/android/issues/detail?id=2880 if the clock gets set backwards, the widget's date won't update until the clock catches up to what was going to be the next day.
 * In the emulator (Nexus 5 KitKat), the Activity's timer sometimes stops.
-* Due to Android OS bug https://code.google.com/p/android/issues/detail?id=2880 if the clock gets set backwards, the widget's date won't update until the clock catches up to what was going to be the next day.

 ## Dedication
 Dedicated to open source software developers.